-I started working on this post two days ago.
+I started working on this post on two days.
 Since then, I have received news of a colleague who died in an accident while driving post-call.
 She went to my alma mater and graduated last year, and though I did not know her personally, my heart breaks.
 A country with a shortage of doctors has lost a young doctor who was just starting in her career.
 She was well-loved, and we will all feel her absence.

 A few weeks ago, the community around one of the hospitals where I work picked up their torches and pitchforks (well, sort of) and protested again.
 I’ve written before about South Africa’s protest state of mind, and about working during a riot.

 I want to address some pertinent falsehoods about health and fitness, and why the disenfranchised have such a hard time of it.
-Right now I intend to write a two-part series, but who knows.

 Fifteen Lanes by S.J.
-Laidlaw is nothing like that.
+Laidlaw [Book Review]